 WHO IS ELIGIBLE TO BE NOMINATED FOR ELECTION?

-To be nominated, member must not be in default of payment of any fees.
+To be nominated, a member must not be in default of payment of any fees.
 Their Certificate of Registration must not have been revoked or suspended in the six years preceding the date of the election, or subject to a term, condition or limitation, as a result of a disciplinary action, within two years preceding the date of the election.

 A member may be a candidate for election in only one electoral district in which they are an eligible voter.